ds2-lab/LambdaFS/README.md

 ```
 ##### Building a Distribution

 First, enter the `hadoop-build-tools` directory and execute `mvn install`.
+Do the same for the `hadoop-assemblies` and `hadoop-maven-plugins` projects/modules/directories.
 Then go back to the root project directory.

 Do this AFTER manually/explicitly building `hops-metadata-dal` and `hops-metadata-dal-impl-ndb` first.